-The consolidated financial statements for the year ended 31 March 2020 were audited by BDO.
+The consolidated financial statements for the years ended 31 March 2020 and 2021 were audited by BDO.

-The consolidated financial statements for the year ended 31 March 2021 were audited by BDO who will retire and, being eligible, offer themselves for re-appointment.
+The consolidated financial statements for the year ended 31 March 2022 were audited by BDO who will retire and, being eligible, offer themselves for re-appointment.